Winterville, Georgia

 Winterville is a city in Clarke County, Georgia, United States.
-The population was 1,122 at the 2010 census.
+The population was 1,201 at the 2020 census.

 History

 The community was named after John Winter, a railroad official.
 Winterville was incorporated in 1904.

-Since 1991, when the city of Athens abandoned its city charter to form the unified government of Athens-Clarke County, Winterville has been the only municipality located wholly within Athens-Clarke County.
+Since 1991, when the City of Athens dissolved its city charter to form the unified government of Athens-Clarke County, Winterville has been the only municipality located wholly within Athens-Clarke County.

+As of 2024, Athens-Clarke County has converted 1.1 mi of the abandoned Athens-to—Savannah railroad spur into a paved walking trail titled "Firefly Trail".
+It will eventually connect to the Georgia Hi–Lo Trail, which will become the longest paved trail and longest arboretum in the United States.